msecrist-couchbase/smallcb-training-capella/README.md

     # 2) To create the vol-snapshot directory...
     #
-    # This step launches a smallcb docker image from step 1
-    # in order to initialize a couchbase-server with sample data
-    # and configures it for lower resource utilization.
-    #
     # TIP: Make sure you're not already running couchbase-server
     # as it needs the standard couchbase-server port #'s.